litoco/Docs/CloudDocs/deploying_node_js_app/README.md

       port: 5000
       targetPort: 5000
    ```
-We then need to create this service in the `test-namespace` by executing `kubectl apply -n test-namespace -f service.yaml`
+Then we can create a service based on the above `service.yaml` file in the `test-namespace` by issuing the following command\
+`kubectl apply -n test-namespace -f service.yaml`

 To verify whether the service got created successfully or not we need to issue the command `kubectl -n test-namespace get service`.
 The output should show
 a service with name `nodejs-server-service`

-And to access the nodejs server we can go to `http://localhost:5000/` in the browser.
+And now we can access the nodejs server by going to url `http://localhost:5000/` in the browser.

 **Thats all folks, all the 3 instances of the server are running.
 So we have successfully deployed our nodejs server to kubernetes**